-1. The degree of Master of Science (Acoustics) may be awarded by the Council on the recommendation of the Professorial Board to a candidate who has satisfactorily completed a program of advanced study comprising formal course work and including the submission of a report on a project approved by the Higher Degree Committee of the Faculty of Architecture.
+1. The degree of Master of Science (Acoustics) by formal course work may be awarded by the Council on the recommendation of the Higher Degree Committee of the Faculty of Architecture (hereinafter referred to as the Committee) to a candidate who has satisfactorily completed an approved program of advanced study.